syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 #### Expand or collapse all group by default

-Expand or collapse all the groups by default by using [Loaded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ListViewLoadedEventArgs.html) event of SfListView.
+Expand or collapse all the groups by default by using [SfListView.Loaded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ListViewLoadedEventArgs.html) event.

 {% highlight c# %}
 listView.Loaded += ListView_Loaded;